 Signs a child is choking: what to do

 Bend the child forward.
-Use the heel of your hand to give a firm back blow between the shoulder blades.
-Give up to five back blows.
-Check between each blow to see if the blockage has cleared.
+With the heel of your hand, give a firm back blow between the shoulder blades.
+Give up to 5 blows.
+Look in the child’s mouth between each blow to check whether the blockage has cleared.
 If it hasn’t cleared, try chest thrusts.

 Choking first aid: next steps

 Put one hand in the middle of the child’s back and the other hand in the centre of the chest.
-Use the heel of the hand on the chest to do five chest thrusts – like CPR compressions but slower and sharper.
-Check to see if the blockage has cleared between each thrust.
+Use the heel of the hand on the chest to do 5 chest thrusts – like CPR compressions but slower and sharper.
+Look in the child’s mouth between each thrust to check whether the blockage has cleared.